Top reasons to study with us

 From sales to branding to distribution, you focus completely on marketing from the start of your studies, going beyond management aspects and marketing’s crucial role in a company’s success, helping you understand consumers.
 We help to craft the skilled professionals required to develop, design and implement marketing programmes, processes and activities that contribute positively to the consumer society.

 By coming to Lancaster, you not only gain holistic and on-the-pulse marketing learning from world-leading academics, you tap into a rich alumni network that only one of the oldest marketing departments in the UK can offer, with graduates at global companies including Google, IBM, P&G, Warner Brothers, Disney, and Reebok.

 You will be challenged to think mindfully and critically about topics such as supply chains and the treatment of supplier networks, over-consumption, and how to negotiate strategies effectively in turbulent times such as Brexit and Covid-19.

 We work tirelessly to ensure our students have the disciplinary knowledge to succeed, and throughout your degree, you put your learning into practice.
 Our consultancy-based courses see you work on a live client project, conducting research and consulting for companies, better preparing you for life as a marketer.
 Previous projects have been with companies including the MOBO awards, Saatchi and Saatchi, Tesco, Lake District Tourism, as well as numerous SMEs and charities.

-You will spend your second year at a partner university, usually in North America or Australasia, where you will study subjects including Marketing Research, Consumer Behaviour and Routes to Market.
+You will spend your third year at a partner university, usually in Europe or North America or Australasia, where you will study various modules.
 The chance to study in another country will give you an invaluable international perspective.Key Facts

 You are supported throughout by an academic tutor – offering pastoral support on academic work, time management, personal matters and everything in between.